codificar/laravel-libs-surgeprice/README.md

 ```shell
 php artisan ml:train_models
 ```
 > **Note**: This command will exclude all existing surge areas and their respective surge history.
-Avoid running it in stabilized regions, where all surge areas were already detected.
->
 > It is only recommended to run it periodically on new regions, to detect possible new surge areas.
+> Avoid running it in stabilized regions, where all surge areas were already detected.

-Schedule the following command to update the surge for every area defined by the ML models:
+Schedule the following command to update the surge fare for each surge area defined by the ML models:

 ```shell
 php artisan ml:predict_data